 Research and Study

-When I first got interested in quadcopters I spent weeks reading/watching reviews and guides.
-Hearing from people’s flying and quad building experience really helped me to understand it better.
+When I first got interested in quadcopters, I spent weeks reading/watching guides, build logs, and reviews.
+Learning from experienced quadcopter pilots and builders really helped my understanding.

-You can’t go wrong with doing a lot of research and studying, currently there is an overwhelming amount of very useful write ups and videos online.
-Ask tons of questions before you spend your hard earned money on a box of stuff you have no idea what to do with.
+You can’t go wrong with doing a lot of research, there is an overwhelming amount of useful blog posts and videos online.
+Ask tons of questions in forums like IntoFPV.com, before you spend your hard earned money on a box of stuff you have no experience with.
 I put together a comprehensive guide explaining how each component works on a quadcopter you may find useful.

-A good place to start for anyone learning is a toy grade model, these are easy to fly and learn with but can also be very entertaining as your skills improve.
-Hobby grade models usually require some knowledge and build skills to assemble and maintain, so be sure to do your homework before buying.
+A good place to start learning is a toy grade quadcopter.
+They are easy to fly and learn with but can also be very entertaining as your skills improve.
+Hobby grade models usually require some knowledge and building skills to assemble and repair, so be sure to do your homework before buying.

 The Best Quadcopter To Start out